 There are plenty of reasons to visit India, and a multitude of unique experiences to ensure an unforgettable India vacation.
 Relish a thrilling tiger safari, trek to the top of the world, celebrate an extravagant festival, enjoy a train journey, participate in a spiritual retreat, visit architectural wonders and indulge in culinary delights.

 For a taste of classic India, head to the Golden Triangle, where you’ll cover Delhi, the Pink City of Jaipur in Rajasthan, and the Taj Mahal at Agra.
 Also in Rajasthan is the Golden City of Jaisalmer, and Ranthambore National Park, famous for its tiger population.
-Visit the tea plantations of Darjeeling in the Himalayan foothills, explore the palm-fringed west coast and lively beach resorts of Goa, or the adrenaline-fueled city of Mumbai.
+Visit the tea plantations of Darjeeling in the foothills of the Himalayas, explore the palm-fringed west coast and lively beach resorts of Goa, or the adrenaline-fueled city of Mumbai.
 Go south to the quieter Kerala, which offers some of the best tropical beaches for your vacation in India, along with more national parks.

 India Vacation Packages

 Our custom India tours have been carefully crafted with enriching private excursions and thoughtful routes honed with in-depth destination experience.
 Browse our best-selling India travel packages below and begin an unforgettable journey tailored uniquely to you.